void-linux/void-packages/Manual.md

 the source of those patches/files.
 - Remove package template.
-- Add `pkgname<=version_revision` to `replaces` variable of `removed-packages` template.
+- Add `pkgname<=version_revision` to `replaces` variable of `removed-packages` template and increase revision of `removed-packages`.
 All removed subpkgs should be added too.
 This will uninstall package from systems where it is installed.
 - Remove the package from the repository index or contact a team member that can do so.